Chapter 3:

 Professional Development

 The flickering image of a single-use kitchen appliance illuminated my suit from behind, blurring its contours and rendering its front in shadow.
-The suit's gait was initially unsure and clumsy, but with each step, it found its footing more, seemed to fill out, gained physicality.
+Its gait was initially unsure and clumsy, but with each step, it found its footing more, seemed to fill out, gained physicality.
 I began to think that there was a body beneath the fabric.

 I couldn’t move.